eamigo86/graphene-django-subscriptions/README.rst

 1- Defining custom Subscriptions classes:
 *****************************************

-You must to have defined a DjangoSerializerMutation class for each model that you want to define a Subscription class:
+You must to have defined a Serializer class for each model that you want to define a Subscription class:

 .. code:: python